 However, the problem is what excessive heat does to the living creatures that break down that organic waste.
 Overheated compost piles will likely kill many of these beneficial creatures.

 High temperatures are necessary to destroy pathogens and weed seeds in compost piles.
 Heat is released in the aerobic process that takes place as organic matter rots.
 However, excessively high temperatures remove some of the nitrogen in the compost.

-The high temperatures will persist as long as the pile is turned and oxygen introduced.
+The high temperatures will persist as long as the pile is turned, and oxygen is introduced.
 Anaerobic conditions occur when the pile is not turned.
 These drop the temperature and slow the decomposition process.
 Can compost get too hot?
-Of course it can, but in rare instances.
-Temperatures that exceed 200 degrees Fahrenheit (93 C.) are likely damaging to the organisms that live and work in the compost.
+Of course, it can but in rare instances.
+Temperatures that exceed 200 degrees F. (93 C.) are likely damaging to the organisms that live and work in the compost.

 A rare combination of events can cause a compost pile to catch fire.
 These all must be met before the occasion arises.

 - The first is dry, unattended material with pockets of debris mixed throughout that aren't uniform.